isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/steps.jpg)
 <div style="background-color: white;">Passengers boarding a Singapore Airlines flight at  Changi Airport using the mobile steps, 1981. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

-The aerobridge was not always in use back then, though it is commonplace now.
+The aerobridge is commonplace now, though it was not available for every flight back then.
 In 1981, a journalist reporting on her tour of the Changi Airport remarked that the tour highlight was “troop[ing] down an aerobridge”.[^8]

 #### **The Second Runway**